As a child, I’d throw tantrums so epic, my mother started recording them on tapes for me to listen to later, to show me just how irrational I’d been.

 It wasn’t me, it was him… but we all know it was me.
 It was always me.

 I AM: Too many emotions.
 Too much expectation.
 Too difficult.
-Too controlling.
-Too confident.
+Too much introspection.
+Too much attitude.
+Too aloof.
 Too needy.

 I am too much me.